 With an academic year structured in the same way as the UK (running from September to June) students will find it easier to settle into university life and will also benefit from the same degree classifications.

 Although there are many similarities between studying in the UK and Ireland, students from the UK will be required to independently fund their studies unless they are from Northern Ireland.
 If your student is worried about the financial implications of moving abroad, explain that some universities offer grants and scholarships to help fund their studies and they should contact their chosen university to find out exactly what they offer.

 Students will need to apply through the Central Applications Office from November onwards for a September start the following year.
 Unlike on UCAS, they needn’t worry about a personal statement as Irish universities make a decision based on grades.

-Home to some of the best universities in the world including Yale, Princeton and Harvard, the USA & Canada is one of the most sought-after destinations for college leavers in the UK.
+Home to some of the best universities in the world including Yale, Princeton and Harvard, the USA and Canada are two of the most sought-after destinations for college leavers in the UK.

 The academic year runs from August/September to May/June depending on the location.
 If your student is looking at Canadian universities it will take three years to achieve their Bachelor’s degree; however, universities in America require at least four years of study, it is important to ensure that they are prepared to put in the work for longer, if the USA is their dream destination.

 Tuition fees vary between public and private institutions in the USA.
 Public universities are far cheaper than the private institutions however private universities offer a range of scholarships and funding support to help students.
 There are fewer options for financial support in Canada however they should contact their chosen university directly to establish what help is available.

 Applying to a university in the USA is a lengthy process and includes a thorough application as well as admission tests.
 Applications to Canadian institutions are shorter, however, the student will need to provide information on their academic progress, a personal statement and letters of reference.
 Students should also be aware of the finances for American universities, too, otherwise this could be a far more shocking application then they think.